15% OFF Motorcycle Wheels!

 Find The Best Wheels On The Market

 SMT Wheels sells top-quality, long-lasting motorcycle wheels, rims, and parts for your customization needs.
-Our custom wheels are milled from American-manufactured, aircraft-grade, 6061-T6 billet aluminum and available in polished, chrome, black, contrast cut, or unfinished if you want to custom match your paint.
+Our custom wheels are milled from American-manufactured, aircraft-grade, 6061-T6 billet aluminum and are available in polished, chrome, black, contrast cut, or unfinished if you want to custom match your paint.

 If you assume our outstanding wheels are expensive, you will be pleasantly surprised to discover that they are very affordable.